 At the parking lot, you’ll see plenty of locals ready to take you to the green sand beach, in the back of their 4WD truck.
 The going rate is $20 roundtrip.
 You should know that driving up to the beach is illegal, there’s even a plan to ban these illegal shuttle services.
 The vehicles damage the fragile ecosystem and several important cultural sites that are known as the South Point Complex, a National Historic Landmark.

 Descending to the green sand beach of Hawaii

 When you finally reach Mahana Bay, there’s a steep descent to reach the gorgeous green beach.
 We recommend sturdy shoes from a trusted brand such as Merrell or Keen to climb your way down.
 Take your time to take in the beautiful scenery.
 The olivine crystals, aquamarine waters and eroded rock formation are magnificent.
 You can swim but do take into account that the surf is pretty strong and that there are no lifeguards around, so be extremely cautious.
 The conditions at green sand beach in Hawaii are extremely windy and the sand literally hits you in the face.
 Wear sunglasses to protect your eyes from the blasting olivine crystals.

-The name Papakolea translates as plover flats, referring to the Pacific golden plovers that are sometimes spotted here during the winter months.
+The Hawaiian term Papakolea translates as plover flats, referring to the Pacific golden plovers that are sometimes spotted here during the winter months.
 So, why not bring your monoculars?